Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 #include <NCollection_List.hxx>
 ~~~~~

-@section OCCT_RULES_SECTION_4 Documentation rules
+@section occt_coding_rules_4 Documentation rules

 The source code is one of the most important references for documentation.
-The comments in the source code should be complete enough to allow understanding of that code, and to serve as basis for other documents.
+The comments in the source code should be complete enough to allow understanding the corresponding code and to serve as basis for other documents.

-The main reasons why comments are regarded as documentation and should be maintained are:
+The main reasons why the comments are regarded as documentation and should be maintained are:

-- The comments are easy to reach - they are always together with source code
+- The comments are easy to reach - they are always together with the source code;
-- It's easy to update description in the comment when source is modified
+- It is easy to update a description in the comment when the source is modified;
-- The source itself represents a good context to describe various details that would require much more explanations in separate document
+- The source by itself is a good context to describe various details that would require much more explanations in a separate document;
-- As a summary, this is the most cost-effective documentation
+- As a summary, this is the most cost-effective documentation.

 The comments should be compatible with Doxygen tool for automatic documentation generation (thus should use compatible tags).

 ### Documenting classes [MANDATORY]

 Each class should be documented in its header file (.hxx or .cdl).
-The comment should give enough details for the reader to understand the purpose of the class and main way of work with it.
+The comment should give enough details for the reader to understand the purpose of the class and the main way of work with it.

 ### Documenting class methods [MANDATORY]

 Each class or package method should be documented in the header file (.hxx or .cdl).

 The comment should explain the purpose of the method, its parameters, and returned value(s).
 Accepted style is: